Code-Institute-Submissions/milestone2-data_dashboard/README.md

 ### User Stories:

 Potential users of this data dashboard could be:
-The Tourism Industry - Hotel & Bed & Breakfast Industry, Restuarants, Airlines, Souvenir Vendors, Event planners, Local shops Government Agencies & Mayoral Office - Tourism promotion, Road & travel maintenance, Event Planning General public
+The Tourism Industry - Hotel & Bed & Breakfast Industry, Restaurants, Airlines, Souvenir Vendors, Event planners, Local shops Government Agencies & Mayoral Office - Tourism promotion, Road & travel maintenance, Event Planning General public

 As this is an interactive data dashboard, clicking on any of the charts changes the data in the other charts/graphs.
 A user is able to drill down to see more useful information for mode of transport, the spend, how long a visitor spent in London, what was their reason for being there and how many visitors from each country and region.

-Goverment agency users:
+Government agency users:
-This would be useful for government agencies to target specific counties for tourism advertisments.
-Also, knowing when the visitors were the hightest to target when to do major works on the infrastructure.
+This would be useful for government agencies to target specific counties for tourism advertisements.
+Also, knowing when the visitors were the highest to target when to do major works on the infrastructure.

 Tourism industry users:
 Knowing which market to target.
 Which countries have the largest spend and their mode of arrival to London.
 Airlines/Hoteliers can target specific countries with special offers.